Terms and Conditions for Receiving Financial Aid

-1. Think about the amount and type of loan being accepted.
+- Think about the amount and type of loan being accepted.
 If you have more than one type of loan, you may be required to repay those loans simultaneously.
-If you borrow Directl Unsubsidized Loans, you will be charged interest from the time the loan is disbursed until it is paid in full.
+If you borrow Direct Unsubsidized Loans, you will be charged interest from the time the loan is disbursed until it is paid in full and the accrued interest during in-school and the grace period is capitalized at the end of the grace period.
 Do not borrow more than you absolutely need.

 If you will not attend Montana Tech for one or more of the semesters listed on your Award Notification, please let us know.
 A change in your enrollment status may affect your eligibility for certain awards.
 Audit credits do not count toward the credit requirements in determining enrollment status.

 Financial aid is money in the form of loans, grants and employment available to students to help pay the cost of attending a college, university, or vocational/technical school.
 Financial aid comes from the federal government (the largest provider of aid), state governments, the schools themselves, and other public and private sources.

 The following is information concerning federal financial and state aid you may have been awarded.
 Unless otherwise indicated, all financial aid is credited directly to your University business office student account.

 A Federal Pell Grant does not have to be repaid unless a semester is not completed and the aid is not earned.
 Pell Grants are awarded only to undergraduate students with high financial need who have not earned a bachelor's or professional degree.
 The amount that you receive will depend on your cost of attendance, whether you are a full-time or part-time student, and the length of time during the academic year you are in attendance.
 You may not receive Pell Grant funds from more than one school at a time.
 The lifetime eligibility for receiving Pell Grant is 12 full-time semesters.